 If your parent or other person with parental responsibility is making the request on your behalf, the Council will not give information to them that:

 - You gave to us knowing that it would not be shared with them.

 - You gave as a result of any examination or investigation knowing that it would not be shared.

 I have requested to see my personal information - what happens next?

-What information will I receive
+How will I receive the information?

 If you provided us with an email address we will try to send you the information via secure email; however, if this is not possible we will post it to an address provided.
-You can also arrange to come to the Council's main reception at Shire Hall in Gloucester to pick it up.
-In some circumstances you may wish to view your file with a member of staff for support.

 Will I be able to see all the information held on me?

 There are legal reasons under the GDPR and Data Protection Act 2018 that mean we may have to withhold some information from your file.
 These are known as exemptions.
 We will tell you if any information has been taken out of the copy provided to you and why.
 There may be other reasons why some information is not released to you, in most cases we will explain these to you.